LinkedIn Statistics Every B2B Marketer Should Know

 For brands running a LinkedIn company page, these benchmarks tell you where you stand.

-67 million companies have a LinkedIn Company Page.
-That's a massive number of business profiles competing for attention — LinkedIn.
+67 million+ companies have a LinkedIn Company Page.
+That's a massive number of business profiles competing for attention — LinkedIn About.
 Simply having a page isn't enough — you need a consistent publishing strategy.

 Companies that post weekly see 2x the engagement of those posting monthly.
-Consistency matters more than perfection on LinkedIn — LinkedIn Marketing Blog.
-Use a social media scheduler to maintain your cadence.
+Consistency matters more than perfection on LinkedIn — Buffer LinkedIn statistics 2026.
+Plan your cadence with a LinkedIn content calendar template to stay on track.

 97% of B2B marketers use LinkedIn for content distribution.
 It's the default distribution channel for whitepapers, case studies, webinars, and thought leadership — Content Marketing Institute.
 If your content isn't on LinkedIn, it's invisible to the B2B audience.

 46% of all social media traffic to B2B company websites comes from LinkedIn.
 Nearly half of your social referral traffic likely originates here — LinkedIn Marketing Solutions.
-Track this in your analytics and invest accordingly.
+Track this alongside the full suite of LinkedIn metrics and KPIs and invest accordingly.

 82% of B2B marketers say LinkedIn produces the best results.
-That's higher than any other social platform by a significant margin — Content Marketing Institute.
+Higher than any other social platform by a significant margin — Content Marketing Institute.
 The ROI case for LinkedIn in B2B is settled.

 LinkedIn Creator and Newsletter Statistics